JustinFallis/Public-Art-Hamilton/README.md

 Link to website (https://csunix.mohawkcollege.ca/~000398973/Release/)

-Public Art Hamilton uses open data about public art and monuments from city of Hamilton.
+Public Art Hamilton uses open data about public art and monuments from the city of Hamilton.
 This web application creates a google map and creates markers for the location data and your geographic location.

 Public Art Hamilton is created using HTML5.
 Uses PHP to read datat from txt file then encodes it to Json object.
 Uses gmaps to create